 My site shows the message: Deceptive Site Ahead

-The warning "Deceptive Site Ahead" means that Google has flagged your website as deceptive due to malware or phishing.
 If your site has been infected with malware, Google will issue a deceptive site warning.
 Since there are various types of malware attacks, Google uses different warnings to address each situation.
 You may also see a "reported phishing website ahead" warning on your site.
-The two main reasons Google has flagged your site with deceptive warnings are:

 How to Remove the "Deceptive Site Ahead" Warning